pwackah/health-tech-engagement-data-study/README.md

 * **The "Saturday Peak":** Highly active users show a **25%** surge in weekend activity, while sedentary users remain **flat**.
 * **Growth Target:** **40%** of the sample is currently sedentary, representing a massive market for entry-level engagement features.

-## Limitations & Caveats
-To maintain scientific integrity, the following constraints of the FitBit dataset and this analysis must be acknowledged:

-* **Demographic Specificity:** While Bellabeat’s target audience is women, the public FitBit dataset does not explicitly identify the gender or age of the 35 participants.
-This creates an External Validity risk; the physiological baseline of this cohort may not perfectly represent the specific metabolic profiles of Bellabeat’s primary users.

-* **Nutritional Confounders:** Metabolic output is heavily influenced by caloric and macronutrient intake.
-This dataset lacks nutritional data, meaning the analysis cannot account for the "Thermic Effect of Food" or metabolic variations caused by pre-exercise fueling.

-* **Sample Size (N=35):** While **457** observations (n) provide sufficient power for correlation analysis, the limited number of unique individuals increases the risk of **Sampling Bias**.
-The habits of a few highly active outliers may disproportionately influence the overall trends.

-*  **Study Duration:** This analysis represents a 31-day snapshot.
-It does not account for long-term behavioral changes, seasonal activity variations, or the longitudinal habit-formation cycles essential for a wellness coaching strategy.

 ## 🔗 Live Dashboard